imagej/napari-imagej/doc/examples/trackmate.rst

 Opening Data in ImageJ
 ^^^^^^^^^^^^^^^^^^^^^^

-If your data is not yet in napari, it is easiest to open it in ImageJ directly.
-Press |ImageJ2| in the napari-imagej menu to launch the ImageJ UI, and then locate the  ``File>Open File(s)...`` menu option to open your data.
-With your data open, you are now ready to `run Trackmate <./trackmate.html#nuclei-tracking>`_.
+If the sample image is not yet in napari, it is easiest to open it in ImageJ directly.
+Press |ImageJ2| in the napari-imagej menu to launch the ImageJ UI, and then locate the  ``File>Open File(s)...`` menu option to open the image.
+With the sample image open, you are now ready to `run Trackmate <./trackmate.html#nuclei-tracking>`_.

 Transferring Data from napari
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^